 Living Values Education (LVE) is considered one of the appropriate educational methods and programs to educate children and the young generation to appreciate differences.
 LVE is an educational program that offers training and practical methodologies for educators, facilitators, social workers, parents and child caregivers to help them provide opportunities for children and young people to explore and develop universal values such as peace, respect, compassion, cooperation, happiness, honesty, humility, responsibility, simplicity, tolerance, freedom, and unity.

-In the discussion on Values Education Methods for Harmony in Diversity on Thursday, July 15 2021, Taka Gani (Assosiation for Living Values Education Coordinator for Indonesia)—one of the resource persons, said that the LVE program had applied in many educational institutions and social institutions in more than 100 countries.
-Besides being used in formal and informal education, Living Values Education also has special materials for children victims of war or conflict, earthquake survivors, street children, children in drug rehabilitation and children in juvenile prisons.
+In the discussion on Values Education Methods for Harmony in Diversity on Thursday, July 15, 2021, Taka Gani (Association for Living Values Education Coordinator for Indonesia)—one of the resource persons, said that the LVE program had applied in many educational institutions and social institutions in more than 100 countries.
+Besides being used in formal and informal education, Living Values Education also has particular materials for children victims of war or conflict, earthquake survivors, street children, children in drug rehabilitation and children in juvenile prisons.

 LVE has a basic view that every child, including adults, has five basic emotional needs that must be fulfilled, whether in the learning environment, at home, in society, or wherever they are.

-"Every child needs to feel safe, to feel valued, to feel respected, to feel understood, and to feel loved," said Iqbal Hasanuddin (LVE Trainer and Philosophy Lecturer at UIN Syarif Hidayatullah Jakarta), the second resource person of the discussion.
+"Every child needs to feel safe, valued, respected, understood, and loved," said Iqbal Hasanuddin (LVE Trainer and Philosophy Lecturer at UIN Syarif Hidayatullah Jakarta), the second resource person of the discussion.

-Iqbal continued, if one or more of the five basic needs are not fulfilled, negative feelings will arise, such as feeling insecure or afraid, not being appreciated, feeling worthless, and other negative emotions.
+Iqbal continued that if one or more of the five basic needs are not fulfilled, negative feelings will arise, such as feeling insecure or afraid, not being appreciated, worthless, and other negative emotions.